 Scholarships are a great source of aid because they, like grants, are gift aid and do not have to be repaid.
 Students are encouraged to seek out scholarship opportunities.
 Scholarships generally require an application and essay (although in some cases, a letter(s) of recommendation is required).
 The application process and deadline to apply varies by scholarship.
 Students are encouraged to begin searching for scholarships early as some scholarships may have January deadlines (for scholarships applied to the following Fall semester)

 Henry Ford College Scholarships

-Henry Ford Community College Foundation offers several scholarships to support students from diverse backgrounds and interests who seek education in a wide variety of programs on campus.
+The Henry Ford College Foundation offers several scholarships to support students from diverse backgrounds and interests who seek education in a wide variety of programs on campus.
 The eligibility criteria and application requirements vary.
 Further information regarding scholarship opportunities, requirements and the application process can be obtained by visiting the HFC Scholarships page.

 Scholarships from Outside Sources